 Also, you should take into account that, when working with an agency, there are some elements that influence a video’s price: scope (or complexity of the project), video style, run-time/length, and deadlines (or how quickly you need it done).

 That said, an animated video usually averages anywhere between $5,000 and $25,000.
 If you hire a team of freelancers or a small agency, it’ll probably be a price closer to the lower range.
 If you partner with a professional video production company, it’s going to be closer to the other range.

 As for live-action pieces, the price range is pretty wide – You can expect to pay from $5,000 up to $200,000.
-Once again, it’s all going to depend on the type of marketing video you want to develop, its length, how soon you need it finished, and if you want a video marketing agency to handle the whole process for you, or not.
+Once again, it’s all going to depend on your video marketing strategy, the type of video you want to develop, its length, how soon you need it finished, and if you want a video marketing agency to handle the whole process for you, or not.